ShichaoJin/VCNN/README.md

 ## Code illustration step by step
-In the script directory, you wil see code for training.
+In the script directory, you wil see code for training, 001_train_vcnn.py In the data directorty, a demo training data is provided.
-In the data directort, a demo training data is provided.
+In the model directory, the pretrained model used in our paper is presented.

 Step 1: Run the 001_train_vcnn.py
 ![traindemo](https://github.com/ShichaoJin/VCNN/blob/master/IMG/train_demo.png)